 SfP communicates with its members by e-mail, with notices and items of interest being sent to those in the Toronto area (the sfptor list) and to all members and other interested parties (sfpnotices).
-The Bulletin is mailed to all members quarterly.
+The Bulletin is mailed or emailed to all members.
 SfP also has a blog on this site where members can express their views and comment on other postings.

 Meet like-minded and concerned people from a range of academic backgrounds and professions.

-Members receive the quarterly newsletter, The Bulletin, and can participate in coalition work, research, study groups, conferences, and follow-up activities.
+Members receive our newsletter, The Bulletin, and can participate in coalition work, research, study groups, conferences, and follow-up activities.